pdfinn/sgpt/README.md

 # StreamGPT
-StreamGPT (sgpt) is a command-line interface (CLI) tool to interact with OpenAI's API.
+StreamGPT (SGPT) is a command-line interface (CLI) tool to interact with OpenAI's API.
 It reads user input from standard input and sends it to the GPT model to generate a response based on the given instruction.
 It writes these responses to standard output.  `sgpt` is intended for integration with toolchains.
 It can operate on an input stream.

 ## Usage